List of Case Closed characters: Inspector Yuminaga

 Inspector Yuminaga (弓長警部, Yuminaga-keibu) is from the Arson Investigation Section 1 of the First Division, who therefore deals with arson cases.
 Richard Moore, who was his subordinate, nicknamed him "fiery old fossil".

 Kristopher McLaughlin

-Kristopher McLaughlin, known in Japan as Kiyonaga Matsumoto (松本 清長, Matsumoto Kiyonaga), is the superior officer of Inspector Meguire and his subordinates.
+Kristopher McLaughlin, also officially known as Kiyonaga Matsumoto (松本 清長, Matsumoto Kiyonaga), is the superior officer of Inspector Meguire and his subordinates.
 His brutish appearance and the scar running down his left eye easily hide the fact that he is a caring, if somewhat stern, father figure.
 He is widowed and has a single daughter, named Sayuri.
 He received the scar on his face during a confrontation with a serial killer fifteen years prior to the series.
 Recently, he has been promoted and his position taken over by Hyoe Kuroda.

 Hyoe Kuroda

 Hyoe Kuroda (黒田 兵衛, Kuroda Hyōe) is the former Nagano Police First Division Chief.
 He is currently the Tokyo Police First Division Managing Officer after replacing Kiyonaga Matsumoto, who has been promoted.
 He had been in a coma for ten years due to an accident and had pitch-black hair before that.
 His right eye was injured during that accident, and it is replaced with an artificial one.
 He was one of the three suspects of Rum.